22 Bi4 賁

 The 4th line

-Text: As if Bi (grace) and plain white (appear in parallel); a white horse is like a red pheasant; (what one seeks is) not the bandit (but) the wedding.
+As if Bi (grace) and plain white appear in parallel (賁如皤如); a white horse is like a red pheasant (白馬翰如).
+What the subject seeks is not the bandit but the wedding.

-賁bi4 (grace) 如ru2 (like) 皤po2 (the white colour of the old man's hair) 如ru2 (like) signifies brilliant adornment and plain white seemingly appear in parallel. 白bai2馬ma3 (a white horse) 翰han4 (a red pleasant) 如ru2 (like) signifies a white horse is like a red pheasant.
+賁如ru2 (like, if) 皤po2 (the white colour of the old man's hair) 如 signifies brilliant adornment and plain white seemingly appear in parallel, like 如 and 如. 白bai2馬ma3 (a white horse) 翰han4 (a red pleasant) 如 (like) signifies a white horse is like a red pheasant.

 Essence is plain, while adornment is brilliant.
 When a person seeks essence, he might be dazzled by a brilliant appearance and ignore the interior which is what he seeks; therefore he vacillates between adornment and essence.
 A person in need of essence should commit himself to the plain essence and not be captivated by the graced appearance.